DaGooseYT/SMT-PBTS/README.md

 - BTLED is a blue 5mm LED and PWRLED is a 5mm green LED

 ## BoM
-- BoM is availible in .csv file
+- BoM is availible in .csv file in `/BoM`
 - Only parts and componants on the PCBs are in the BoM.
 Please refer to the other sections of this README to find other additional parts for the project.

 ## Enclosure